-JEWL2008 Jewellery Drawing and Design 42.0 Hours
+JEWL2010 Jewellery Drawing and Design 42.0 Hours

-This course will develop the students' aesthetic sense, their ability to think visually and their drawing skills.
-Emphasis will be jewellery and metals related.
+This course develops the students' aesthetic sense, their ability to think visually and their computer drawing and design skills.
+Emphasis is on drawing and rendering skills used to design jewellery and metals.